-When you launching Virtual Machine on Parallels Desktop you receive A Disk Read Error message:
+When you launching a virtual machine on Parallels Desktop, you receive a disk read error message:

-Windows installation on this Virtual Machine is corrupted.
-That could be caused by improper shutdown of virtual machine.
+Windows installation on this virtual machine is corrupted.
+This could be caused by improperly shutting down the VM.

 Recover using Windows CD/DVD/ISO:

-- Create new virtual machine from scratch and try to connect the virtual hard drive of corrupted VM to the fresh one:
+- Create a new virtual machine from scratch and try to connect the virtual hard drive of the corrupted virtual machine to the fresh one:

-- Go to Configuration of the new virtual machine > Hardware > click '+' button in the left down corner of the window and add existing hdd file.
-Put the location path into the appeared dialog window.
+- Go to Configuration of the new virtual machine > Hardware > click '+' in the bottom-left corner of the window and add the existing hdd file.
+Put the location path into the dialog window that appears.

-Note: applications above are just examples of the possible recovery applications which can be used, in case if you have any difficulties using those applications, please contact the support team of each application separately.
+Note: The applications above are just examples of the possible recovery applications which can be used.
+In case if you have any difficulties using those applications, please contact the support team of each application separately.

-If none of the above solutions help, the virtual machine cannot be restored and you need to create completely new virtual machine in order to continue running Windows on your Mac.
-We suggest that you make backups of the .pvm file regularly in order to prevent data loss.
+If none of the aforementioned solutions help, the virtual machine cannot be restored and you need to create a completely new virtual machine in order to continue running Windows on your Mac.
+We suggest you creating backups of the .pvm file regularly in order to prevent data loss.